anycable/anycable_rails_demo/README.md

 ## Resources

-- [Ruby on Whales](https://evilmartians.com/chronicles/ruby-on-whales-docker-for-ruby-rails-development)—learn about the Docker development setup used for this application
+- [Ruby on Whales](https://evilmartians.com/chronicles/ruby-on-whales-docker-for-ruby-rails-development)—learn about the Docker development setup used for this application.
-- [RuboCoping with legacy](https://evilmartians.com/chronicles/rubocoping-with-legacy-bring-your-ruby-code-up-to-standard)—this is how we configure RuboCop
+- [RuboCoping with legacy](https://evilmartians.com/chronicles/rubocoping-with-legacy-bring-your-ruby-code-up-to-standard)—this is how we configure RuboCop.
-- [Evil Front](https://evilmartians.com/chronicles/evil-front-part-3)—some frontend ideas are borrowed from this post
+- [Evil Front](https://evilmartians.com/chronicles/evil-front-part-3)—some frontend ideas are borrowed from this post.
 - [Ruby Next](https://evilmartians.com/chronicles/ruby-next-make-all-rubies-quack-alike)—we're using the edge Ruby syntax!
+- [System of a test](https://evilmartians.com/chronicles/system-of-a-test-setting-up-end-to-end-rails-testing)—our system tests setup.

 ## Aknowledgements